mad4869/todo-app/README.md

 ![A flowchart image that explains how the program runs](https://i.imgur.com/Gfn3HWG.jpg) **START**

-1. The user creates an account if they do not have one already, then logs in.
+1. The user creates an account if they don't already have one, then logs in.
-2. The user can add a new project or a new task
+2. The user can add a new project or task.
-3. The user can edit a project or a task
+3. The user can edit a project or task.
-4. The user can delete a project or a task
+4. The user can delete a project or task.
-5. The user can mark a task as done/finished, either by clicking a button or dragging the task
+5. The user can mark a task as done/finished, either by clicking a button or dragging the task.
-6. The user can filter the task list by their respective project
+6. The user can filter the task list by their respective project.

 **END**